msalemor/app-services-networking/README.md

     A-->C(Instance 2);
     A-->D(Instance 3);
 ```
+## Other best practices
+- Enable identity
+- Enable encryption at rest
+- Enable caching
+- Enable logging and monitoring

-## Possible designs in order of improved security
+## Desings in order or improved security

 ### App Service with IP Filter & Data with ServiceTags